MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-mapping-to-ecom-site.md

 The different markets can be configured with their own domain names such as www.adventure-works.com for the English US market and www.adventure-works.de for the German market or alternately using different paths for such as www.adventure-works.com for the US market and www.adventure-works.com/de for the German market.
 [Geo detection](geo-detection-redirection.md) can also be enabled to automatically redirect to the correct site based on the region.

-The site may also want to display a drop down to select a specific market allowing a user to switch, for more information see [enable the site picker](#enable-the-site-picker) below.
+The site may also want to display a drop-down list to select a specific market allowing a user to switch, for more information see [enable the site picker](#enable-the-site-picker) below.

 ### Multiple channels (with single and/or multiple languages) with different site experiences per channel.